Review: 2015 Mazda 2 - Probably the best little car I’ve ever driven

 No skies are involved and it is certainly not magic.
 Skyactiv is just a brand name by Mazda for a series of technologies to improve efficiency and engine output.
-I would call it an effort towards achieving efficiency.
+It is an effort towards achieving efficiency.

-SkyActiv-G is what they call the engine in the Mazda 2 and the G stands for gasoline.
-Based on the Mazda website, this is one of the gasoline engines with the highest ever compression ratio (14:1).
-Conventional 4 cylinder inline engines usually have a compression ratio of 10:1 or 11:1.
-14:1 is quite a big jump from the conventional design.
+The G in SkyActiv-G stands for gasoline.
+This is one of the gasoline engines with the highest ever compression ratio (14:1).
+Normal engines usually have a compression ratio of 10:1 or 11:1.

 What is the benefit of having a longer stroke?
 One cycle (compression, ignition, expansion, and exhaust) takes longer to complete.
 Hence there is more time to produce a complete combustion in the combustion chamber.
 This produces higher efficiency which is what SkyActiv is trying to achieve.